Pungyeon/clean-go-article/proposal.md

 }
 ```

-This new data structure still works as our standard error struct.
+This new data structure still works as our standard error.
 We can still compare it to `nil` since it's an interface implementation and we can still call `.Error()` on it, so it won't break any already existing implementations.
 However, the advantage is that we can now check our error type as we could previously, despite our error now containing the *dynamic* details:

 ```go
 func (store *Store) GetItem(id string) (Item, error) {